PanDAWMS/panda-docs/docs/source/architecture/jedi.rst

 constraints and downtime of compute resources, and transfer backlog over the network.
 If one or more compute resources are available ``Job Broker`` passes the task to ``Job Splitter`` which generates jobs to respect task requirements and various constraints of compute resources.
-Finally the job submission code submits those jobs to the PanDA server.
+Finally the job submission code submits those jobs to the PanDA server after ``Task Setupper`` prepares output data collections.
 Then ``Job Broker`` takes the next task.
 Once enough tasks are processed in the partition the threads are terminated and the ``Job Generator`` agent takes another partition.